 There is something so immensely gratifying when being immersed up to your neck in deliciously warm water.
 Cheaper than therapy, the bath is a necessary respite for those in need of a moment to center themselves, to luxuriate in unhurried time.
 As the steam rises from the faucet, the worries melt and all you are left with is a cleansed body and raisin-like fingers.

-What to add?
+What to add to your soak?
 Always epsom salts, and the rest is a matter of personal preference, really.
-You could scour yourself silly with a sugar scrub as I do, or opt for an indulgent oil, like these heavenly ones from Jo Malone.
+You could scour yourself silly with a divine smelling sugar scrub as I do, or opt for an indulgent oil, like these heavenly ones from Jo Malone.

 What’s your go to solution for a quick pick me up?